-INFECTION OF HONEY BEES WITH Melissococcus plutonius (European Foulbrood)
+INFECTION OF HONEY BEES WITH MELISSOCOCCUS PLUTONIUS (EUROPEAN FOULBROOD)

 For the purposes of the Terrestrial Code, European foulbrood is a disease of the larval and pupal stages of honey bees (species of the genus Apis), caused by Melissococcus plutonius (M. plutonius), a non-sporulating bacterium, which is widely distributed.
 Subclinical infections are common and require laboratory diagnosis.
-Infection remains enzootic because of mechanical contamination of the honeycombs.
+Infection remains endemic because of mechanical contamination of the honeycombs.
 Recurrences of disease can therefore be expected in subsequent years.